 By adopting serverless architectures, optimizing resource utilization, and choosing renewable energy-powered regions, organizations can create solutions that support both business success and environmental responsibility.

-Closing Thoughts on Sustainability
+Closing thoughts on sustainability

 Sustainability is no longer just an ethical consideration—it is an essential part of modern cloud architectures.
 By integrating the Sustainability Pillar and Sustainability Lens, organizations can design cloud solutions that minimize energy consumption, reduce waste, and contribute to a cleaner, greener future.